PRIVACY NOTICE FOR VISITORS

 (d) When you complete surveys that we present to you during the registration process (or at other times).

-(e) In preparation for the event, so that we (or our contractors) can, if need be, correspond with you concerning cancellation of the event or part of it, or other changes or arrangements.
+(e) In preparation for the event, so that we (or our contractors) can, if needed, correspond with you concerning cancellation of the event or part of it, or other changes or arrangements.

 (f) When you attend the event (your attendance will be recorded by our contractor issuing you with a bar-coded badge and scanning the badge, or using an alternative recording system if the scanning equipment is unavailable).